SlayksWood/SlayksWood/README.md

 ## :bug: Some interesting issues and suggestions

-Due to the fact that when we moved to another bug reporting system I can't link them here, I'd like to add links to some of my old bug reports and suggestions that I created a couple of years ago.
+Due to the fact that when we moved to another bug reporting system I can't link newly created bug reports, I'd like to add links to some of my old bug reports and suggestions that I created a couple of years ago.
 You can also see some of my other bug reports [here](https://github.com/StrangeLoopGames/EcoIssues/issues/created_by/SlayksWood).
 - [Minimap navigation QOL](https://github.com/StrangeLoopGames/EcoIssues/issues/20058)
 - [Improvement for Displaying markers on the minimap ](https://github.com/StrangeLoopGames/EcoIssues/issues/20058)
 ## Follow Me 🌎